 What happens when you do a plank every day for a whole month?
 That's exactly what I wanted to find out...

-Normally I just run three or four times a week and let my muscles fall by the wayside - but I knew that building strength makes for better running and better overall health.
+Normally I just run three or four times a week and let my muscles fall by the wayside - but I knew that building strength, or even using one of the best ab rollers, makes for better running and better overall health.
 So in December 2020 I joined a gym, excited to work on my strength training.

 I only managed three gym sessions before the UK's third national lockdown began in January, and suddenly I was faced with only my living room and bodyweight to help me build up strength.